ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-h3-datagram.md

 properties of QUIC.
 However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts.
 This document defines how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3
-{{!I-D.ietf-quic-http}}, by adding an identifier at the start of the frame payload.
+{{!I-D.ietf-quic-http}} by adding an identifier at the start of the frame payload.

 This design mimics the use of Stream Types in HTTP/3, which provide a